cjgdev/aho_corasick/README.md

 To compile the code, your compiler must minimally support the following features of the C++11 standard:
 - Range-based for loops.
 - std::unique_ptr.
+- auto.

+Additionally, the benchmark makes use of chrono.

 ## Usage